-Restaurants and bars are now able to offer dine-in service at a 50% capacity, but not all have reopened.
+Restaurants and bars are currently closed for dine-in service, but are open for outdoor dining, carryout and delivery.
 We recommend you contact the individual establishments to verify their hours, offerings and policies.

 When you’re here, it’s easy to see that a passion for food and ingenuity permeates each and every kitchen.
 Along Ann Arbor’s Main Street (the one Bob Seger paid tribute to), visitors will find very few chain restaurants.
 Fine, local establishments line the street, each one showcasing the specific talents of its chef.
-One such location is Spencer (a favorite of Mario Batali's, and recently featured in HOUR Detroit), where local ingredients and culinary passion come together for an outstanding, original dining experience.
+One such location is Spencer, where local ingredients and culinary passion come together for an outstanding, original dining experience.
 The highly recommended Taste Kitchen is a popular location for a lovely night out, where Chef Danny Hua fuses Vietnamese, French and American cuisines together in a completely unique menu paired with a beautiful wine list.

 Gratzi Ann Arbor is a favorite for Italian cuisine, Black Pearl Ann Arbor is a gem with sought-after seafood and a martini bar, and The Chop House is a destination hailed for its prime beef.
-Intimate, personal, connecting experiences are the norm at places like dessous, where French, Indian, and American influences create a complex, inviting experience.
+Situated in the beautifully restored 1886 Michigan Central Depot, the Gandy Dancer is both an architectural landmark as well as an elegant fine dining experience.